sam-k0/SpriteRipper/README.md

 # SpriteRipper

-A tool to extract spritesheets from GameMaker Studio 1.4 binaries.
+A tool to extract spritesheets from GameMaker Studio 1.4 & 2 binaries.

 This works on `.win` and `.exe` files (aka bytecode and compiled games).
-Untested on GameMaker Studio 2+ games.

 Download the latest release [here](https://github.com/sam-k0/SpriteRipper/releases/latest).